Command Line Interface

 sd-move

-Move files on existing SD card
+Move boot files on a remote SD card to switch reference designs.

 Usage